Workers

 tkr init worker --worker-name <worker-name>

 When writing a workflow you don’t need to call this function directly.
-Instead you need to provide the so-called function stubs to the task definition, which are available as the workers api.
-You can generate the stubs from the cli:
+Instead you need to provide the so-called function stubs to the task definition, which are available in api.py You can generate the stubs from the cli:

 tkr init stubs